fromheten/Komiform/Readme.md

 * Semver
 * Having a bulky "shared" .jar for things different apps share

-## How to run your own server
-The server is using Docker.
-Have it installed, and then run `$ make` in the root of this project.

 ## Honourable mentions
 * `justin_smith` @ freenode irc, for always being there and answering peoples questions.
 What a champion!